ElectronicsTinkerer/zmips-cpu/README.md

 ## Opcodes

-*Note:* If you're clever, you can combine instructions to do more than one operation simultaneously as well as so LW/SW with complex addressing modes.
+*Note:* If you're clever with the instruction bits, you can combine instructions to do more than one operation simultaneously (such as LW/SW with complex addressing modes).

 **Fields:**
 * rd = destination register